-In case you were wondering, POP stands for Pelvic Organ Prolapse (lesser known than the more commonly used acronym for organ prolapse, WTF!)
-Holy cow, ladies.
-It's time we change course of this slow moving ship called Women's Health.
-If the existing treatments are "scientifically proven to work", then how do you explain the doubling of incidence in the next forty years?
-Let's get off this crazy ride try something new.
-As promised, I am giving you some homework to start right away.
+In case you were wondering, POP stands for Pelvic Organ Prolapse (lesser known, perhaps, than the more commonly used acronym for organ prolapse: W.T.F?).
+Holy cow, friends, it's time to change the course of this slow moving ship called Women's Health.
+Let's try something new.
+Let's try moving differently.

 A) Pushing backward

 C) Leaning forward, and then falling.

 If you guessed "A and C," then you are correct.
 If you guessed "B," you might be a large bank.

 In order to propel yourself forward you have to generate an opposing force.
 Think of swimming or rowing.
 You dip your arms or oars into the water and push back.
 Even your tires push back to move the car forward.
 The muscles that row our oars back, the oars being our legs, are the gluteal muscles.